erikolofsson/Xcode-4-Fixins/README.md

 instead of indenting.
 This fixin does not affect the "Jump to Next Placeholder" key binding in the Xcode preferences.

-__MiniXcode__:
-This is a plugin that makes it easier to run Xcode without the main toolbar.
-It adds keyboard shortcuts for selecting the active scheme and device (`Ctrl`+`7` / `Ctrl` + `8`), and a compact popup menu in the window title bar that shows the currently selected run configuration.

-While building a target, a circular spinner, the current progress (%) and all eventual errors, warnings and analyzer results are shown.

-You can disable the popup from the _View_ menu if you find it distracting, the keyboard shortcuts will also work without it.
-The popup is automatically hidden when the main toolbar is visible.

 __P4Checkout__:
 This fixin checks out files controlled by Perforce when trying to edit a read only file.